White Collar Criminal Defense

 - Fending off an investigation of potential insider trading and violation of SEC rules related to trading in non-firm trading accounts by our client.
 After multiple presentations and having our client testify with the SEC, both the DOJ and the SEC declined to bring any charges.

-- Representing numerous individuals in connection with DOJ and SEC investigations of alleged accounting improprieties.
+- Representing numerous individuals in connection with DOJ and SEC investigations of alleged accounting improprieties, resulting in both agencies declining to charge in one recent representation.

 - Representing individuals in connection with DOJ investigations into “spoofing” violations.